 If the Judge chooses not to send the course maps electronically, or bring exhibitor copies with them, they must provide at least three copies of each map for purposes of course building, posting, and to send into the business office with the results paperwork.
-The Judge will also need to bring with them enough score sheets for each level and a few extra for move-ups and/or Move-ups.
+The Judge will also need to bring with them enough score sheets for each level and a few extra for move-ups and/or Day of Show entries.